Deep Space 1: Results and achievements

 The flyby of the asteroid 9969 Braille was only a partial success.
 Deep Space 1 was intended to perform the flyby at 56000 km/h at only 240 m from the asteroid.
 Due to technical difficulties, including a software crash shortly before approach, the craft instead passed Braille at a distance of 26 km.
 This, plus Braille's lower albedo, meant that the asteroid was not bright enough for the Autonav to focus the camera in the right direction, and the picture shoot was delayed by almost an hour.
-The resulting pictures were disappointingly indistinct.

 However, the flyby of Comet Borrelly was a great success and returned extremely detailed images of the comet's surface.
-Such images were of higher resolution than the only previous pictures of a comet -- Halley's Comet, taken by the Giotto spacecraft.
+Such images were of higher resolution than the only previous pictures of a comet – Halley's Comet, taken by the Giotto spacecraft.
 The PEPE instrument reported that the comet's solar wind interaction was offset from the nucleus.
 This is believed to be due to emission of jets, which were not distributed evenly across the comet's surface.

 Despite having no debris shields, the spacecraft survived the comet passage intact.
 Once again, the sparse comet jets did not appear to point towards the spacecraft.
 Deep Space 1 then entered its second extended mission phase, focused on retesting the spacecraft's hardware technologies.
 The focus of this mission phase was on the ion engine systems.
 The spacecraft eventually ran out of hydrazine fuel for its attitude control thrusters.
 The highly efficient ion thruster had a sufficient amount of propellant left to perform attitude control in addition to main propulsion, thus allowing the mission to continue.

 During late October and early November 1999, during the spacecraft's post-Braille encounter coast phase, Deep Space 1 observed Mars with its MICAS instrument.
 Although this was a very distant flyby, the instrument did succeed in taking multiple infrared spectra of the planet.